jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/api_and_use_cases/api_and_use_cases.md

 #### Example
 RPC input contains name of topology snapshot which should replace uniconfig topology in config datastore.
-PRC output contains result of operation.
+RPC output contains result of operation.

 RPC request:
 ```